WordPress plugins are necessary for WordPress to function seamlessly.

 An effective marketing strategy helps ensure the success of your business.
 With your website being an essential online tool, you can increase its role in your overall exposure by using marketing plugins for:

-SEO optimisation: maximise your on-page searchability with one of the available plugins.
-They will add things like image ALT tags, Title tags, XML sitemaps, and more to increase your search ranking.
+SEO optimisation: Maximise your on-page searchability with one of the available plugins.
+They’ll add things like image ALT tags, Title tags, XML sitemaps, and more to increase your search ranking.
 A popular plugin is Yoast SEO.

 Lead generation: build your database of email subscribers and expand the number of potential customers that you are reaching when you use plugins to help you generate leads.
 If you use Mailchimp, you can’t go past the Mailchimp plugin to connect your site.